Terror in the Family: Plot

 Cynthia agrees to lie for her, but she soon has another setback when the principal informs her Deena has been kicked off the swim team and watches Deena lie to him about possibly having mono.
 Todd announces that there are going to be changes in the house to put an end to Deena's rebellious behavior.
 Todd is furious with Cynthia, blaming the situation on her ineffectual parenting and drinking.
 Announcing new changes, he gives Deena an after-school curfew and list of chores.
-Deena agrees, then goes upstairs and has sex with Garret, who has snuck in through her bedroom window.
-The next day Todd demonstrates to Cynthia how effective his approach is, informing her that Deena went to class, and that he's obtained all her missing assignments and done some research about Garret.
-Cynthia defiantly tells him that he can tell Deena when she finally gets home, as she isn't back from school and hasn't called.
+Deena agrees, then goes upstairs and has sex with Garret, who has snuck in through her bedroom window and she is punished hard by her parents.
+The next day Todd demonstrates to Cynthia how effective his approach is, informing her that Deena went to class, and that he has obtained all her missing assignments and done some research about Garret.
+Cynthia defiantly tells him that he can tell Deena when she finally gets home, as she is not back from school and has not called.
 Todd grills Adam as to Garret's whereabouts, blaming him for lying to his mother.
 Deena, who is out with Garret, calls Todd and claims she has merely been complying with his "list" and has been doing homework with a friend.
 In response to Deena's manipulation, Todd ends up bargaining with her what time she will return home.
 Cynthia immediately calls the parents of the friend who Deena claimed she was with, proving that Deena has lied to Todd and that he is just as ineffective a parent as she is.
 When Todd insists on seeing Deena's supposedly completed homework when she gets home, she erupts violently and slams her bedroom door on his hand, breaking his fingers.
-Deena recklessly climbs the local radio tower, saying she can't go back home, but Garret convinces her to run away to California with him when the weather is warmer for hitchhiking.
+Deena climbs the abandoned rollercoaster, saying she cannot go back home, but Garret convinces her to run away to California with him when the weather is warmer for hitchhiking.